Hello and Welcome!

-I'm a postdoctoral researcher in the Cognition and Decision Lab at Columbia University (New York, United States), under the supervision of Michael Woodford.
-I'm currently investigating the cognitive mechanisms underlying economic decision-making and behavior.
+My name is Giulia Mezzadri.
+I'm a mathematician and postdoctoral researcher in the Cognition and Decision Lab at Columbia University (New York, United States), where I work with Michael Woodford.
+My current research focuses on investigating the cognitive mechanisms that underlie economic decision-making and behavior.

 Please, feel free to contact me.
 I'm always happy to talk about creative and ambitious ideas!

 Dec.
 14, 2022: Our paper "Investigating interactions between types of order in categorization" (with co-authors Patricia Reynaud-Bouret, Thomas Laloë, and Fabien Mathy) has been published in Scientific Reports!

 Sept.
 30 - Oct.
 2, 2022: I presented a poster "A normalization mechanism in human multi-attribute choice" at the 20th Society for NeuroEconomics meeting.

 July 25, 2022: Updated preprint for "How to fit transfer models to learning data: a segmentation/clustering approach" (with co-authors Thomas Laloë, Fabien Mathy, and Patricia Reynaud-Bouret).

 June 24 - July 3, 2022: I attended the 2022 Sloan-NOMIS Summer School on Cognitive Foundations of Economic Behavior.

 May 26, 2022: Updated preprint for "Investigating interactions between types of order in categorization" (with co-authors Patricia Reynaud-Bouret, Thomas Laloë, and Fabien Mathy).